bormaxi8080/osint-timeline/DRAFT.md

 AERIS.
 Flight Tracking, but 3D: https://aeris.edbn.me/

 WarHeatMap.
 Visualize global conflicts and events in real time.
 WarHeatMap is a tool that combines an interactive map and a news feed to track current events and conflicts around the world.
 It also offers detailed statistics (7d/30d/90d/all time) on event types, most active regions, and most affected countries, providing a clear and analytical view of the global situation.
 An interesting resource for OSINT, geopolitical, and threat intelligence analysts who need real-time context and data: https://warheatmap.app/

+Amazing data visualisation of historical FIMI operations.
+Great way to take a step back and look at some of the larger influence operations that have been reported on: https://euvsdisinfo.eu/fimi-explorer/

 ----